Google Maps and Google Earth

 How Do I Access Google Maps and Earth?

 You need to log in to your Gmail account (either Hamilton or personal) in order to create, save and share Google Maps.
 If you use your Hamilton account, you can also create and share maps for group editing just like any other Google document.
 Please follow the steps at Accessing Google Maps via Your Hamilton Account.

 What can I do with Google Maps/Earth?

 How to put your data into Google Maps or Google Earth

 Google Maps allows users to locate and place points onto a map and add photos, descriptions and links.
 One can also upload an entire file of places and addresses (CSV, XLSX or KML) and select different base maps.
-It's also easy to export layers as KMZ files and open up in Google Earth to create a tour.
+It's also easy to export maps as KMZ files and open up in Google Earth to create a tour.
 All this and more is explained in their Help Guide (see also the complete list of online tutorials).